How Riders Can Avoid Lawsuits Due To Negligence In Accidents

 For example, you should know whether your motorcycle is designed to carry a passenger.
 If yes, you should be aware of its weight limitations.
 Moreover, it’s the responsibility of a rider to ensure that proper motorcycle maintenance is done before carrying a passenger.

 Riding a motorcycle with some of its parts not functioning properly could potentially place the life of your passenger at risk.
-In the same vein, this could lead you into serious legal implications for endangering the life of your passenger.
+In the same vein, this could lead you to serious legal implications for endangering the life of your passenger.

 For this reason, it’s significant that you bear in mind that you have a responsibility to know and maintain your bike regularly.
 This will avoid certain risks when carrying a motorcycle passenger.